ESJiang/Team11-CM-FrontEnd/README.md

 This project is currently in development.

-1. provide an initial design of the layout
+1. Provide an initial design of the layout
-2. connect and retrieve data from the backend
+2. Connect and retrieve data from the backend
 3. User can choose to connect the Garmin watch to the dashboard through Garmin Connect. (complete the first element of the user story)